madeo17/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic Tac Toe

-Tic Tac Toe game
+This is my first (very small) project - a simple Tic Tac Toe game.
+The idea of playing this is to use the Numpad, which looks like the Tic Tac Toe board.